RayAnd/voysis-ios/README.md

 -------------

-The full documentation for this library can be found here: [Voysis Developer Documentation](https://developers.voysis.com/docs)
+The full documentation for the voysis api can be found here: [Voysis Developer Documentation](https://developers.voysis.com/docs)

 Requirements